NOTICE OF RACE BMW LASQUETI ISLAND REGATTA 2020

 Contacts for more information:

-1.1 The Regatta will be governed by ‘rules’ as defined in the Racing Rules of Sailing 2017-2020, the prescriptions of the Canadian Yachting Association when they apply, the rules of PHRF-BC (where applicable), Pacific International Yachting Association (PIYA) Safety Equipment Requirements (SER) revised March 1, 2017, this Notice of Race and any subsequent Schooner Cove Yacht Club Sailing Instructions or SCYC Race Committee amendments.
+1.1 The Regatta will be governed by ‘rules’ as defined in the Racing Rules of Sailing 2017-2020, the prescriptions of the Canadian Yachting Association when they apply, the rules of PHRF-BC (where applicable), US Sailing Safety Equipment Requirements (SER) revised January 1 2020, this Notice of Race and any subsequent Schooner Cove Yacht Club Sailing Instructions or SCYC Race Committee amendments.

 1.2 Between civil sunset and sunrise, the “International Regulations for Preventing Collisions at Sea” shall replace Part 2 of the RRS.

 1.3 All boats participating in the PHRF Divisions will be required to show a current PHRF BC or NW Certificate.
 Boats having a current NW Certificate will have their ratings adjusted to reflect current PHRF BC base ratings and applicable codes.

 1.4 Boats may register for either the Racing or Cruising Divisions.
 Boats that are displacement limited, not race prepared and/or short crewed are invited to join the Cruising Division.
 Boats without a valid BC or NW Certificate are invited to join the Cruising Division.
 They will be assigned a single event non-appealable rating at the time of registration.

 2.1 All boats racing shall comply with Transport Canada minimum safety requirements for the appropriate vessel length.